tomeshnet/tomesh.net/state-of-our-networks.md

 Please see our [schedule below](#schedule) for more details.

-*_Note: Workshops require a laptop (any operating system), but attendees are also welcome to bring [Raspberry Pis](https://en.wikipedia.org/wiki/Raspberry_Pi) or other [single-board computers](https://en.wikipedia.org/wiki/Single-board_computer) pre-flashed with Linux._
+*_Note: Workshops require a laptop (any operating system), but attendees are also welcome to bring a [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) (pre-flashed with Raspbian Jessie Lite) or other [single-board computers](https://en.wikipedia.org/wiki/Single-board_computer) (pre-flashed with some Debian-based distro)._

 We are also [hosting a social]({{ site.baseurl }}/2017-01-13/social/) at A3 Napoli on January 13, 2017, all are welcome to attend and get to know the members of Toronto Mesh!